The Ultimate Guide to Permanent Hair Removal: Laser, IPL and Electrolysis

 The skin’s usual reaction to the laser treatment includes redness and irritation, which can be accompanied by some swelling.
 However, it is a temporary effect that will disappear in the next few hours post-treatment.

 If you experience side effects that last over time, or that are more serious like a possible infection, you should consult your doctor as soon as possible.
-Other symptoms can be experienced: scarring, skin pigmentation changes, acne, dryness, etc. However, if it is not something too serious and it disappear fast after the treatment, there is nothing to worry about.
+Other symptoms can be experienced: scarring, skin pigmentation changes, acne, dryness, etc. However, if it is not something too serious and it disappear fast after the treatment, there normally is little to nothing to worry about.

-Most Common Myths About Laser Hair Reduction
+Most Common Myths About Laser Hair Removal

 Here are the myths you need to know to decide if shaving can be a thing of the past or not from now on: